Robert Emerson (scientist)

-Robert Emerson (November 4, 1903 – February 4, 1959) was an American scientist noted for his discovery that plants have two distinct photosynthetic reaction centres.
+Robert Emerson (November 4, 1903 – February 4, 1959) was an American botanist and biochemist who specialized in photosynthesis.
+He is best known for his discovery of the Emerson effect, a relation between light wavelengths and photosynthesis rates, and for identifying two distinct photosynthetic reaction centers in plants.

-Family
+Early life and education

-Emerson was born in 1903 in New York City, the son of Dr. Haven Emerson, Health Commissioner of New York City, and Grace Parrish Emerson, the sister of Maxfield Parrish.
-Emerson was the brother of John Haven Emerson the inventor of the iron lung.
+Robert Emerson was born on November 4, 1903, in New York City.
+His parents were Haven Emerson, a physician, and Grace Parrish Emerson, the sister of Maxfield Parrish.

-He married Claire Garrison, and they had three sons, and a daughter.
+He received a master's degree in zoology from Harvard University in 1925 and a PhD in botany from the University of Berlin in 1927.

 Career

-Emerson received a master's degree in 1929 from Harvard, and received his doctorate from the University of Berlin working in the laboratory of Otto Warburg.

-Thomas Hunt Morgan invited him to join the Biology Division at the California Institute of Technology where he worked from 1930 to 1937, and again for a year in 1941 and 1945.
-From 1942 to 1945 he worked on producing rubber from the guayule shrub for the American Rubber Company.
+Thomas Hunt Morgan invited him to join the Biology Division at the California Institute of Technology, where he worked from 1930 to 1937, and again for a year in 1941 and 1945.
+From 1942 to 1945, he worked on producing rubber from the guayule shrub for the American Rubber Company.

-In 1947 he moved to the Botany Department of the University of Illinois, where he remained for the rest of his life.
+In 1947, he moved to the Botany Department of the University of Illinois, where he remained for the rest of his life.

 Experimental results

-Emerson's first "important" result was the quantification of the ratio of chlorophyll molecules to oxygen molecules produced by photosynthesis.
-Emerson and William Arnold found that "the yield per flash reached a maximum when just 1 out of 2500 chlorophylls absorbed a quantum".
+Emerson's first significant result was the quantification of the ratio of chlorophyll molecules to oxygen molecules produced by photosynthesis.
+Emerson and William A. Arnold found that "the yield per flash reached a maximum when just 1 out of 2,500 chlorophylls absorbed a quantum".

-Next, in 1939, Emerson demonstrated that between 8 and 12 quanta of light were needed to produce one molecule of oxygen.
-These results were controversial, as they contradicted Warburg who reported 4, then 3, and finally 2 quanta.
-This dispute was settled after the death of both men, and it is now agreed that Emerson was correct, and the accepted modern value is 8 – 10 quanta.
+Then, in 1939, Emerson demonstrated that between 8 and 12 quanta of light were needed to produce one molecule of oxygen.
+These results were controversial, as they contradicted Otto Warburg, who reported 4, then 3, and finally 2 quanta.
+This dispute was settled after the death of both men, and it is now agreed that Emerson was correct; the accepted modern value is 8–10 quanta.

-In 1957, Emerson reported results that are now called the Emerson effect, the excess rate of photosynthesis after chloroplasts are simultaneously exposed to light of wavelength 670 nm (red light), and 700 nm (far red light).

-These results were later shown to be the first experimental demonstration that there are two photosynthetic reaction centres in plants.
+In 1957, Emerson reported results now known as the Emerson effect: the increase in the rate of photosynthesis after chloroplasts are exposed to light of wavelength less than 680 nm (deep red spectrum) and more than 680 nm (far red spectrum).
+These results were later shown to be the first experimental demonstration that there are two photosynthetic reaction centers in plants.

-Death
+Personal life and death

+Robert Emerson married Claire Garrison in 1927; they had three sons, Kenneth, Stephen, and David, and a daughter, Ruth.
+His brother was John Haven Emerson, an inventor known for his improvements to the iron lung.
+Robert and John were great-grandsons of the brother of the philosopher Ralph Waldo Emerson.

-Emerson died in the crash of American Airlines Flight 320 in New York City in 1959.
+Robert Emerson died on February 4, 1959, from injuries sustained in the commercial airline flight crash of American Airlines Flight 320 in New York City, caused by faulty instruments, poor weather conditions, and crew inexperience with the aircraft.

+Honors and awards

+Robert Emerson was awarded the Stephen Hales Prize of the American Society of Plant Physiologists in 1949, and he was elected a member of the National Academy of Sciences in 1953.